Gavin-Persad/predictions/plan.md

 - submit is not working when editing a cup round.✅
 - first round fixtures are showing in the right hand column in all rounds( when a new round has been selected by using the arrows on the header.)✅
 - ensure that once fixtures have been selected that they are in place when returning to this screen.✅
-- Working on passing winners through to next round⌛currently working on getting winner determination working✅
+- Working on passing winners through to next round, currently working on getting winner determination working✅

 15. Make it so that scores do not show unitl the live fixtures start✅